 Doctors and other health professionals distinguish between open TBIs and closed TBIs.

 What Is an Open TBI?

 An open TBI usually results in significant injury to the brain, especially if the penetrating object enters the brain tissue and causes severe trauma.
-In these cases, the damage can be localized to the area affected by the foreign object.
+In these cases, the damage can stay localized to the area affected by the foreign object.
 However, the overall injury can also cause swelling of the brain and other dangerous conditions.
-The symptoms of an open TBI can vary depending on how much of the brain was damaged and which specific parts are injured.
+The symptoms of an open TBI can vary depending on how much of the brain becomes damaged and which specific parts get injured.